Spain's Digital Nomad Visa (International Teleworker Visa) - A Complete Guide

 The documents must be legalized or apostilled and submitted together with an official Spanish translation.

-Proof of financial means must be provided for each applying dependent:
+Proof of financial means

-- For Spouse or Unmarried Partner: 75% of the SMI (€993 per month).
+- For Spouse or Unmarried Partner: 75% of the SMI (€1 036 per month).

-- For each additional dependent: 25% of the SMI (€331 per month).
+- For each additional dependent: 25% of the SMI (€345 per month).
+Proof of funds must cover each dependent per month and be demonstrated via bank statements or regular income.

 Do I need to apply for a Foreign Identity Number (NIE) prior to the Digital Nomad Visa (DNV) application?